What Is a Daycare Injury?

 Another form of lack of supervision is when there is a teacher monitoring, but they have too many kids in their group.
 This means that their ratio is over the allowable limit.
 Texas has outlined specific requirements that serve as maximums for teachers to kids at daycare facilities.
 The ratios are outlined by age.
 For example, younger kids need more attention and supervision.
 So, there is a smaller ratio for 4-year-olds than there is for 10-year-olds.

-Daycare facilities that have any kid with special needs must account for the proper ratio as well.
+Daycare facilities that have children with special needs must account for the proper ratio as well.
 This is again dependent on the age and type of special need.
 You want a facility that is very strict about the ratios being a maximum.
 It is preferable to know that your facility does better than that.
 The number one cause of injuries is lack of supervision.

 Let me give you an example.
 We all know how hectic it is watching 2-3 kids at once.
 Imagine being the person in charge of watching 7-8 or even 15-16 kids at once.
 This is why Texas' ratios act as a maximum, but all too often daycare facilities are over these and don't take them seriously.

 4) Unqualified Employees

 The last common cause of daycare injuries is the one we hear about on the news all the time: unqualified employees.
 Mainly we hear about these in the context of an abuser or sex offender that was not discovered.
 This is an obvious violation of being a qualified employee.

 Even if the employee doesn't have crimes or charges on their record, the daycare facility must take every complaint and investigate.
 These must be investigated seriously.
 We have seen certain complaints not be investigated only to lead to further issues later on down the road.